SE-GUC/ByteMe/readme.md

 ### GUC SE ByteMe project

-This project is a web application to built on the MERN stack.
+This project is a web application to be built on the MERN stack.

 ### Goals